When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines: Materials and Methods

 We model multi-agent LLM pipelines as a two-stage process---\emph{generation} of a candidate set, followed by \emph{aggregation} of a final output---and derive the conditions under which team diversity helps or hurts.
+We then describe the experimental protocol used to test these predictions.
+The core intuition is simple: a scout choosing the best performer from a diverse talent pool will do better than one choosing from a homogeneous group---but only if the scout is skilled enough to identify the best performer.
+The model formalizes this threshold, and the experiment tests whether judge-based selection clears it.